Inside: Learn why millennials don’t want stuff and what to do when your kids don’t want your stuff.

 If you’re the parent of a millennial, I’ve got some bad news.

-They don’t want your stuff.
+They likely don’t want your stuff.

 If you have plans to gift your children your antique furniture, fancy dishes and flatware, or your beloved collections, it’s time to reconsider those plans.
 Because chances are good that your kids don’t want your stuff.